Optimal Learning for Structured Bandits: Complexity of DUSA

 The main computational bottleneck of DUSA is solving the deep update Algorithm \ref{alg:deep} in which we need to find an $\epsilon$-suboptimal exploration rate $\eta'_\epsilon(P_t)$ to the minimization problem \eqref{eq:silo-dual} characterizing the lower regret bound $C(P_t)$.
 As we have mentioned in Section \ref{sec:dusa}, we need to select our exploration rate $\eta'_\epsilon(P_t)$ with a little care to ensure that our selection is in fact continuous.
 In Proposition \ref{prop:continuous-deep-selection}, we show that our selection proposed by the deep update Algorithm \ref{alg:deep} is indeed continuous.
 To make our selection, we solve a minimum Euclidean norm problem over a convex restriction of the set of $\epsilon$-suboptimal exploration rates.
 Since the complexity of a minimal norm problem is of the order as the dual problem \eqref{eq:silo-dual}, in this section, we only discuss the complexity of the original dual problem itself.

-As discussed previously, the minimization problem \eqref{eq:silo-dual} is convex and consequently can be represented in standard conic form as a linear optimization problem over the affine preimage\footnote{The affine preimage of a set $C$ is a set of the form $\set{x}{Ax-b\in C}$ for some matrix $A$ and vector $b$ of appropriate dimensions.} of a convex cone; see for instance \citet{barvinok2002course}.
+As discussed previously, the minimization problem \eqref{eq:silo-dual} is convex and consequently can be represented in standard conic form as a linear optimization problem over the affine preimage of a convex cone; see for instance \citet{barvinok2002course}.
 We present such a standard conic representation of the minimization problem \eqref{eq:silo-dual} in Lemma \ref{lemm:conic-minimization} with the help of the exponential cone which we define first.

 \begin{definition}[Exponential Cone] The exponential cone $ K_{\mathrm exp}$ is the three dimensional closed convex cone, defined below:

 \end{definition}

 The exponential cone is a well known unsymmetric cone in that it is not self dual, i.e., $ K_{\mathrm exp}^\star\neq K_{\mathrm exp}$.
 The dual problem \eqref{eq:silo-dual} characterizing our lower regret bound function can be stated in a standard conic form with the help of the previous cone as indicated next.